TheHumanoidTyphoon/python-turtle-pong-game/README.md

 # Pong Game
-A simple game of Pong implemented in Python using the Turtle and Pygame libraries.
+A simple game of Pong implemented in Python using the Turtle and Pygame .

 ## Preview
 <img width=100% src="images/pong-preview.gif">